SYNAGOGUE FACT SHEET

 Year(s) when it was remodeled or expanded -

-Other synagogues that this architect built – N/A
+Other synagogues that this architect built - unkown for us

-Is it known who designed the brass candelabras etc? – N/A
+Is it known who designed the brass candelabras etc? - unkown for us

-Is it known who was the artist who painted on the walls? – N/A
+Is it known who was the artist who painted on the walls? - unkown for us

-How would you describe the condition? - Good
+How would you describe the condition? – Very good

 How many synagogues were in the city then?
-Eight synagogues were active in 1940.
+1, and 8 prayer houses.